invoiceninja/invoiceninja.github.io/docs/user-guide/recurring-invoices.md

 - :WEEK_AHEAD
 - :MONTHYEAR

-As you may guess, each time the recurring invoice (PDF) is generated, keywords will be replaced with actual value, so:

-- :MONTH will get translated to real month (e.g. January).
-- :YEAR to the numeric value of the current year (e.g. 2024)
-- ...and the :QUARTER to e.g. Q2.

-:MONTH, :YEAR, :QUARTER :MONTHYEAR keywords also support basic mathematical operations: **addition**, **subtraction**, **multiplication** & **division**.

-So this is the pattern for mathematical operations:
+:MONTH becomes the current month name (January), :YEAR becomes the numeric year (2024), :QUARTER becomes something like Q2, and :MONTHYEAR combines them. :MONTH, :YEAR, :QUARTER, and :MONTHYEAR also support basic arithmetic — addition, subtraction, multiplication, and division — so you can shift the resolved date forward or back.

+The pattern is:

 > %KEYWORD% %OPERATION% %VALUE%

-Let's see it in practice.
-Imagine you're sending an invoice for a gym membership every three months.
-Write this in item description & let's see what we get:
+Imagine you bill gym membership every three months.
+Put this in the line description:

 > Gym membership: :MONTH to :MONTH+3

 ![alt text](/assets/images/recurring_invoices/reserved-keywords-step-one.png "Typing reserved keys in description")

-... and let's save & preview the invoice:
+Save and preview:

 ![alt text](/assets/images/recurring_invoices/reserved-keywords-pdf.png "Screenshot of PDF")

-Nice!
-Now, each time you send this invoice, you don't have to put the exact month, nor the upcoming month.
+Each cycle the line now names the correct three-month window without you touching it.

 ### Supported combinations